Mary Magdalene Impact Fellowship

 Review and Selection Process

 The members of the Distinguished Fellowships Committee will read each application and will make its recommendations to the Dean.
-Applicants will receive notification through mail and email approving or denying their applications approximately two months after the application deadline (see your department for deadline).
+Applicants will receive notification through email approving or denying their applications approximately two months after the application deadline (see your department for deadline).